VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 }
 ```

-## The Count-down Timer
+## The Countdown Timer

-When a registrant creates and order and makes a seat reservation, those
+When a registrant creates an order and makes a seat reservation, those
 seats are reserved for a fixed period of time.
 The
 **RegistrationProcess** instance, which forwards the reservation from
 the **SeatsAvailability** aggregate, passes the time that the